Enhancing Generative Auto-bidding with Offline Reward Evaluation and Policy Search: AIGB Method Details

 \section{AIGB Method Details}

-AIGB models the sequential decision-making problem through conditional diffusion modeling, enabling effective trajectory generation for auto-bidding scenarios.
+AIGB models the sequential decision-making problem via conditional diffusion, enabling effective trajectory generation for auto-bidding scenarios.
 Specifically, AIGB utilizes the denoising diffusion probabilistic model (DDPM) \citep{ho2020denoising} for generation.
 The forward and reverse processes are modeled as:

 respectively, where $q$ represents the forward noising process while $p_\theta$ the reverse denoising process.

 \textbf{Forward Process.} In the forward process, the noise is gradually added to the latent variable by a Markov chain with pre-defined variance schedule $\beta_k$: